You’ll realize that meeting the standards of a perfect boss isn’t always possible

 Do team building exercises

 Get to know your team and liven up comradely by organizing team building exercises.
-These could be something as elaborate as a team-building day out or could be something as small as a group office activity.
+These could be something as elaborate as a or could be something as small as a group office activity.
 Social events can be very motivating – especially Christmas parties.
 Just make sure you don’t drink yourself and embarrass yourself in the process.